Ah-Ibrahim/Backup-Script/README.md

 Enter `1` to select previous version, Enter `2` to select next version and finally `3` to exit.

 #### For Clearing
-Inside main directory, use `man clear` to clear all working files, backups and stop backup or restore.
+Inside main directory, use `make clear` to clear all working files, backups and stop backup or restore.